chiaranselmo17/ringdown_GW190521/README.md

 This repository accompanies
 **_Black-hole ringdown with templates capturing spin precession: a critical re-analysis of GW190521_**,
-by *Chiara Anselmo, Costantino Pacilio, and Davide Gerosa*, XXX.
+by *Chiara Anselmo, Costantino Pacilio, and Davide Gerosa*, https://arxiv.org/abs/2512.05193 .

 It provides the posterior samples used to generate the figures and results in the paper.